 - Solar Geyser

-Almost 95 per cent of geysers sold in India are electric ones.
+Almost 95 percent of geysers sold in India are electric ones.
 They are very popular for their convenience and user-friendliness.
-As the name suggests, electric geysers are run by electricity.
+As the name suggests, electric geysers run on electricity.
 They are lightweight and are loaded with advanced and latest technology.

 Gas Geysers run on LPG or cooking gas.
 A constant supply of gas is required from a gas cylinder or piped natural gas.